romainducrocq/wheelcc/README.md

 > **TL;DR** Supports `include` headers and comments.
 No built-in support for macros.

 A minimal built-in preprocessor supports `include` header directives and comments (singleline and multiline).
 By default, included files are searched in the same directory as the source file currently being compiled, but other directories to search for can be added to the include path with the `-I` option.
 Other directives, like pragmas, are ignored and stripped out.
 The preprocessor does not natively support macros, but macro expansion can be enabled with the `-E` command-line option, which falls back on preprocessing with gcc/clang.
+Then, the `-D` option can be used to define macro names and values.

 ### Compiler

 > **TL;DR** Compiles C source files to x86-64 AT&T assembly, then outputs a native executable.

 wheelcc compiles a list of C source files to x86-64 AT&T GNU/Linux or MacOS assembly (see [_Implementation Reference_](https://github.com/romainducrocq/wheelcc/tree/master?tab=readme-ov-file#implementation-reference) section for a list of supported C language features).
-The `-s` command-line option can be used to output the assembly without linking, and the `-c` option to create an object file instead of an executable.
+The `-S` command-line option can be used to output the assembly without linking, and the `-c` option to create an object file instead of an executable.
 Otherwise, it creates an executable located next to the first source file with the same name without extension, or with the name set with the `-o` command-line option.
 wheelcc also has comprehensive compile error handling, and outputs error messages with the file, line, position and explanation for the compile error to stderr.

 ### Optimization